Know the Laws: Kansas

-This type of order is awarded by a judge only after a final hearing in court in which you and your abuser each have an opportunity to present evidence and tell your different sides of the story.
-A Final Protection from Abuse Order lasts for up to one year, but may be extended for 1 year, 2 years, or even for the lifetime of the abuser if certain conditions are met.*** For more information, see How do I change or extend my order?
+This type of order is awarded by a judge only after a final hearing in court in which you and the abuser each have an opportunity to present evidence and tell your different sides of the story.
+A final protection from abuse order lasts for up to 1 year, but may be extended for 1 year, 2 years, or even for the lifetime of the abuser if certain conditions are met.*** For more information on extending an order, see How do I change or extend my order?

 A protection from abuse order can:

 A "mutual" order of protection prohibits BOTH parties from abusing, molesting, or interfering with the privacy or rights of each other.
 It may order that BOTH parties not contact each other.

 If you file for a PFA and the defendant (the abuser) files and serves you with a counter-petition saying that you have abused him/her, there are generally two ways in which mutual order may be issued: